ddsr-ops/technical-docs/linux/cmake install or upgrade(安装或升级).md

 mkdir ~/cmake
 tar xvzf ~/Downloads/cmake-3.18.2-Linux-x86_64.tar.gz -C ~/cmake Finally, make sure you add the extracted bin directory to your PATH environment variable so you can run the cmake executable from the command line.

+you can invoke the cmake command as follows:

+~/cmake/bin/cmake --version